She-Hulk (Lyra): Fictional character biography

-It is later revealed that Lyra only joined The Frightful Four in hopes of getting information on Jennifer's whereabouts.
-She finds her in stasis on an Intelligencia base.
-Lyra manages to free her, but both are attacked by Red She-Hulk.
-After a brief fight with her, they manage to convince her to fight alongside them to stop Intelligencia.
-Following the defeat of Intelligencia, Lyra begins traveling with her father, brother, Jennifer, Rick Jones, and Betty Ross.
+After Thundra betrays Intelligencia to aid Red Hulk, Lyra takes her position in the Frightful Four.
+It is later revealed that Lyra only joined the Frightful Four in hopes of getting information on Jennifer's whereabouts.
+She finds her in stasis in an Intelligencia base.

-During the Fear Itself storyline, Lyra works with Namor, Loa, and Doctor Strange to reclaim Atlantis from Attuma.
-The group is even assisted by Silver Surfer when he arrives to help.

-Following Fear Itself, Lyra is seen as part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.
+Following the events of Fear Itself, Lyra is seen as part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.

-After her time at the Avengers Academy, Lyra later resurfaces on an environmental crusade against fracking operations by large corporations.
+After her time at the Avengers Academy, Lyra resurfaces on an environmental crusade against fracking operations by large corporations.
 The Hulk, now controlled by his Doc Green persona, ambushes Lyra and attempts to defeat her as part of his plan to rid the world of Gamma-powered superhumans.
-He plans to send her back to her original timeline, but the process is hijacked by Green's A.I., Gammon, who instead traps Lyra in a hellish alternate dimension.
-Randall Jessup and Daman Veteri (two of Green's assistants) track down Lyra, only to find that she has become the empress of the dimension she was banished to, subjugating the male population and even forcing some of them into her own royal harem of sex slaves.
-However, she formed a peaceful matriarchy like her home world and she would rather stay there than go back.
-The three are accidentally teleported back to Earth-616, and Veteri and Jessup agree to become Lyra's servants until they can find a way to get her back to her kingdom.
+He plans to send her back to her original timeline, but the process is hijacked by Green's A.I., Gammon, who traps Lyra in a hellish alternate dimension.
+Green's assistants Randall Jessup and Daman Veteri track down Lyra and find that she has formed a peaceful matriarchy, subjugating the male population and even forcing some of them into her harem.
+The three are accidentally teleported back to Earth-616; Veteri and Jessup agree to become Lyra's servants until they can find a way to get her back to her kingdom.

-Lyra is later shown to have left Earth-616 and reunited with her mother in Weirdworld.

 Powers and abilities

 Lyra possesses superhuman strength, which she is able to enhance further through a meditative fighting-trance (that also greatly enhances her sensory perception of her surroundings), as well as superhuman stamina, durability, agility, and speed.
 She can leap over 600 feet upwards, and 1000 feet across.
-She also possesses an immunity to the Venom symbiote—which she calls the "black bloom"—due to a vaccination injected when she was a child.
+She also possesses an immunity to the Venom symbiote due to a vaccination injected when she was a child.
 She is able to feel minute traces of gamma rays in her environment and see the weak points in others.
-Lyra also has a regerative healing factor.
+Lyra also has a regenerative healing factor.

 Lyra must remain calm to use her superhuman abilities efficiently.
 She becomes weaker rather than stronger when she gets angry.
 She still maintains superhuman abilities such as enhanced strength, with her lowest strength being equivalent to that of Peter Parker / Spider-Man.
 This was done by her Femizon creators as a failsafe to keep her from turning on them.